mrinal000/covid19_india_data/README.md

 >No!
 It is sourced from [this](https://www.covid19india.org/faq) upstream repository maintained by an amazing group of dedicated volunteers who are curating and verifying the data coming from various state bulletins and official handles.

 Then, what are you doing?
 >Simple!
-Just making the background data more accessible to public, data enthusiasts, analysts, researchers etc.
+Just making the background data more accessible to public, data enthusiasts, analysts and researchers etc.

 Is it realtime?
 >No. Currently, I will update the data twice every day until I completly automate it.